ichizhov/ExtensibleCommands/Docs/Section4.md

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/TryCatchFinallyCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/TryCatchFinallyCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/TryCatchFinallyCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/TryCatchFinallyCommandTest.java)

-The TryCatchFinallyCommand class is similar to RecoverableCommand class, but it allows the execution of a command (FinallyCommand) regardless of the failure or success of the Core command.
-Whether an ExtensibleCommandsException is generated within the Execute() method of the Core command, or not, FinallyCommand will be executed.
+The TryCatchFinallyCommand class is similar to the RecoverableCommand class, but it allows the execution of a command (FinallyCommand) regardless of the failure or success of the Core command.
+Whether an ExtensibleCommandsException is generated within the Execute() method of the Core command, or not, the FinallyCommand will be executed.
 This scenario is useful if a certain operation (such as a return to a safe state, for example) is needed regardless of the overall command outcome.

 ```
 var coreCommand = new SimpleCommand(DoSomething);